PotHix/awesome-dactyl/README.md

 * [dactyl-cc: a keyboard that takes a different approach to code and is more similar the Kinesis Advantage 2](https://github.com/mjohns/dactyl-cc)
 * [STONER: a fork of dactyl-cc with some adjustments](https://github.com/simonjohansson/the-best-keyboard-in-the-universe)

-### Other
+### Maltron

 * [trochee: a one handed dactyl-like keyboard](https://github.com/porkostomus/trochee)

 ## Build log

-A list of people posting the step by step of building their dactyl-like keyboads
+A list of build logs from various people around the internet.
+Different from the list above, it will focus on the keyboard name instead of the insperation model.

 ### dactyl-cc